 - Improve communication with your target audience by monitoring their behavior.

-- Increase customer satisfaction by answering their questions and providing them with personalized services.
+- Increase customer satisfaction by answering their questions and providing personalized services.

 You have successfully implemented the process.
 Now, let’s take a closer look at the last step of the process .
 Your sales follow-up isn’t limited to knowing how the prospect interacts with you.
 It’s also about how they impact your business and its income .
 A good sales tracking process should help you measure the following metrics

-- Sale by channel : Calculate the number of sales made through your different channels.
+- Sales by channel : Calculate the number of sales made by your different channels.
 This lets you know which channels are bringing you the most business.
 This will allow you to focus your sales and marketing efforts on these channels.

 - Total sale in a given period : Calculate the number of sales that have occurred on a monthly, quarterly or annual basis.
 This gives management an idea of the overall performance of the business.

-- Sales by demographics : This can tell you how many customers are from a particular age group, professional profile, or geographic region.
+- Selling by Demographics : This can tell you how many customers are from a particular age group, business profile, or geographic region.
 This helps you determine who your ideal buyer persona is and you can better target them with paid campaigns as well as with content marketing .